 - 20 g Parmigiano Reggiano (4 tablespoons), freshly grated

-Serve in pre-heated bowls, covered with the ground Parmesan.
+- Serve in pre-heated bowls, covered with the ground Parmigiano.